sfc-gh-dwilczak/tutorials/docs/snowflake/jupyter/introduction/index.md

         use role sysadmin;

-        -- Create the raw database for our data and a science database for our models. create database if not exists
+        -- Create the raw database for our data and a science database for our models. create database if not exists raw;
-            raw comment='This is only raw data from your source.';

         -- Create the schema.
-The schema stores all objects that we will need later. create schema if not exists
+The schema stores all objects that we will need later. create schema if not exists raw.training;

-            raw.training comment='Store training data in this schema.';
+        /*
+            Warehouses are synonymous with the idea of compute resources in other systems.
+We will use this warehouse to call our user defined function.
+        */
+        create warehouse if not exists development
+            warehouse_size = xsmall
+            initially_suspended = true;
         ```

 Lets create the table we'll query later in the notebook.